Question and Answer: Recess Appointments

 Answer: Yes, recess appointments can only be made during recesses of certain length.

-In a recent unanimous decision, National Labor Relations Board v.
+In a recent decision, National Labor Relations Board v.
 Noel Canning, the Supreme Court provided clear guidelines for the constitutionality of recess appointments.
 The Court found that all vacancies present during a recess—i.e., “that happen to exist”—regardless of whether they arose during or prior to that recess, are eligible for filling with a recess appointment.
 It also found that recess appointments can be made during both inter-session (between sine die adjournments of Congress) and intra-session (during a session of Congress) recesses.

 In Canning, the Court ultimately rejected President Obama’s recess appointments on the grounds that the recess was too short (the Senate had convened for pro forma sessions so that no recess had lasted longer than 3 days).
 Based on history and practice, the Court dictated that a recess must be at least 10 days long for a recess appointment to be in order.